salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ```

 ## Values
 For the operations "eq" and "not" routes MAY support comma separated values.
-Multiple values MUST be combined with a "or" operation, i.e. a SQL "in".
+Multiple values MUST be combined with an "or" operation, e.g.

+    SELECT id FROM items WHERE items.value IN (1,2,3)
+    SELECT id FROM items WHERE items.value = 1 OR items.value = 2 OR items.value = 3

-Operations gt, gte, lt, lte MUST support only a single values.
-Routes MUST treat all double quotes and commas as literals in these operations.
+Operations gt, gte, lt, lte MUST support only a single value.
+Routes MUST
+treat all double quotes and commas as literals in these operations.

 ## Examples
 ```